Creativity is commended!

 Golden Book Achievers

-Congratulations to the children whose learning was celebrated in this morning’s assembly.
+Congratulations to the children in this week’s golden book.

 Congratulations to our star of the week, who impressed the teachers with her concentration and learning while on our visit to the river for pond dipping.

 The children (and adults!) are having great fun this afternoon, in Friday club, making giant bubbles.